Introduction to Law and Regulatory Frameworks

 In a nutshell

-This accelerated pathway includes the same content as our standard three year undergraduate degree, but it is delivered across three trimesters rather than two semesters.
-This more intense mode of study means that you can complete your degree in a shorter period of time, so you can progress more quickly into work or further study.
+The accelerated route includes the same content as our standard undergraduate honours degree, but it is delivered across three trimesters rather than two semesters.
+This more intense mode of study means that you can complete your degree in a shorter period of time, so you're ready to progress more quickly into work or further study.

 - Build knowledge and skills to describe, explain, evaluate, and apply building construction techniques